[Dear Symposium Speakers, Registrants, and Sponsors,

 Docomomo US and Docomomo US/Chicago Symposium co-chairs Gunny Harboe, Eric Keune, Craig Brandt, and Angelo Kokkino invite you to join as a supporter and an event sponsor for the eighth annual Docomomo US National Symposium.

-To know more, please visit docomomo US’ website
+To know more about the schedule, tours and accomodations, please visit docomomo US’ website.